Here’s a (relatively tame) article on Cartel violence.

 In June, the body of 49-year-old Alabama grandmother Oralia Mendoza and her 13-year-old granddaughter Mariah Lopez, a middle-school student with special needs, were viciously slain – the alleged result of being caught up in Sinaloa cartel violence.

-The above can’t be true, because I know we have a secure border.
+The above simply cannot be true, as the TV keeps telling me we don’t have a border crisis.
 Neither can the following obvious lie, which implies we have an unprotected and porous border:

 ”Assassinations are generally carried out by sicarios – professional hitmen,” said Fruth. ”But I surmise it is not uncommon for junior members to be de-sensitized to the violence by showing their loyalty through an initiation that requires the performance of an execution.”